What is Vacuum Plasma?

 Who uses vacuum plasma?Plasma is used by many industries.
 A perfectly clean surface is imperative to allow an adhesive to bond with surfaces that are dissimilar in bondability.
-For instance, when bonding a wooden handle to a plastic tool.
-Plastic and wood would generally use different types of adhesives.
+For instance, when bonding a rubber part to a plastic tool.
+Plastic and rubber would generally use different types of adhesives.

 This creates a situation where the only way to use the same adhesive on both materials is to ensure that each surface is clean and activated.

-Plasma activation allows the surface of a plastic or rubber material to open its pores and allow a stronger bond between the surface of the material and the bonding agent.
+Plasma activation leaves a free radical on the surface of a plastic or rubber material to allow a stronger bond between the surface of the material and the bonding agent.

-This works by creating free radicals on the surface of the material.
-The free radicals are chemically unstable and attach to the bonding agent with incredible strength.
+These free radicals are created on the surface of the material and are chemically unstable; they attach to the bonding agent with incredible strength.

 Creating these free radicals is also useful when printing on a surface that would generally not accept ink well.
 When printing on a shiny or glossy surface, plasma activation is required to allow the surface to accept the ink and create a smear resistant printed surface.